lekoala/silverstripe-sparkpost/README.md

 NOTE : Make sure that you have a valid api key (not a subaccount key) to access features related to installation of the webhook through the CMS.

+Note that by default the messages are cached (or not) according to config.
+You can disable this with the following env key

+    SPARKPOST_ADMIN_CACHE=false

 ## Setting tags or metadata

 By using custom headers you can pass parameters to the api by following the